Implementation

 Mr. De Silva is a 68-year-old retired welder.
 Since his wife died 5 years ago, he lives by himself in a one bedroom apartment.
 He requires supplemental oxygen 24 hours a day because of emphysema.
 However, he still enjoys his somewhat limited life, which includes reading, television, e-mailing friends, and going out to eat twice a week at a cafeteria close to his apartment building.
 His two children and four grandchildren come to visit him once a week.
 He quit smoking several years ago, has had the most recent influenza, RSV, and pneumonia vaccinations, and correctly uses the maintenance and rescue inhalers recommended for his emphysema.
 One of Mr. Sawyer’s primary goals is to stay alive as long as he is able to enjoy being with family and friends.

-His physician has advised him that the preventable conditions most likely to cause his death are a lung infection or serious injuries from an accidental fall.
-She advised him to brush his teeth several times a day and have his teeth cleaned every 6 months to reduce the number of pneumonia-causing bacteria in his mouth.
-She also suggested that he wash his hands after getting his food in the cafeteria or after contact with public surfaces before touching his nose or eyes and to tell his children not to visit when they have a cold or the flu.
-Because there is evidence suggesting that medicines that reduce stomach acid may increase the risk of pneumonia in people with chronic lung disease, she gave him a list of those over-the-counter medications to avoid.
-In addition, Mr. DeSilva’s doctor reviewed his diet and suggested a daily multivitamin could insure that he is getting the vitamins and minerals needed for his immune system to function optimally.
-They reviewed the potential need for a respirator should he have a serious COPD exacerbation and decided against it unless there was a reasonable likelihood of recovery.
+Goal-Oriented Approach: His physician advises him that the preventable conditions most likely to cause his death are a lung infection or serious injuries from an accidental fall.
+She advises him to brush his teeth several times a day and have his teeth cleaned by a dental hygienist every 6 months to reduce the number of pneumonia-causing bacteria in his mouth.
+She suggests that he wash his hands after getting his food in the cafeteria or after contact with public surfaces and to tell his children not to visit when they have a cold or the flu.
+Because there is evidence suggesting that medicines that reduce stomach acid may increase the risk of pneumonia in people with chronic lung disease, she gives him a list of those medications to avoid.
+In addition, she reviews his diet and suggests a daily multivitamin to insure that he is getting the vitamins and minerals needed for his immune system to function optimally.
+They review the potential need for a respirator should he have a serious exacerbation of his lung disease and decide against it unless there is a reasonable likelihood of recovery.
+They also discuss fall reduction strategies.

 Case #2: Mrs. Baxter